-ALL TUITION AND FEES MUST BE PAID IN FULL PRIOR TO THE FIRST DAY OF CLASSES.
+ALL TUITION AND FEES MUST BE PAID IN FULL PRIOR TO THE FIRST DAY OF REGULAR REGISTRATION OF AT THE TIME OF REGISTERING FOR CLASSES THERE AFTER.

-Schedules with unpaid balances will be deleted prior to the first day of classes.
+Schedules with unpaid balances will be deleted prior to the first day of Regular Registration.
 All tuition and fees are due at the time credit hours are added.
 Schedules will be deleted if added charges are not paid in full at the time of drop/add registration.